NLB Overdrive

 How might we recommend books based on user's interests?

-Using two main brainstorm techniques, we developed a number of ideas that could potentially solve the question described above.
+Using two primary brainstorming techniques, a range of ideas was developed to potentially address the core question described above.

 Four Categories Method